 In 2018, Lonnie's brain cancer from nearly a decade before had returned.
 Based on his experience with Northwestern Medicine in 2015, he decided to come back for collaborative treatment of his brain tumor.
 Once again, it took a multidisciplinary team to drive Lonnie's recovery.

-Following surgery, Lonnie enrolled in occupational therapy at Marianjoy Rehabilitation Hospital, part of Northwestern Medicine.
+Following surgery, Lonnie enrolled in occupational therapy at Northwestern Medicine Marianjoy Rehabilitation Hospital.
 The team there worked with Lonnie to regain strength and dexterity on the left side of his body.